 ||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||

 The City and other levels of government offer tax rebate and assistance programs for eligible individuals and organizations.
 Cancellation, reduction and refund of property taxesResidential property owners and commercial/industrial property owners can apply for cancellation, reduction and refund of property taxes with the City.
 Rebate for charitable organizationsEligible charitable organizations registered with the Canada Revenue Agency (CRA) and paying commercial/industrial taxes on the property they are occupying can apply for a property tax rebate with the City.
-To be considered for a rebate, you must complete your application and file it between Jan.
-1 of the tax year and Feb.
-28 of the following year.
+To be considered for a rebate, you must complete your application and file it on or before Feb.
+28, for the prior tax year.
 Grants for ethno-cultural organizationsEligible ethno-cultural organizations can apply for a Transitional Grant for Ethno-cultural Organizations with the City.
 The grant amount is 50 per cent of the City's portion of property taxes.

 Niagara Region property tax assistance informationLearn about other property tax relief programs with Niagara Region and other levels of government. |